 I can fully recommend Robert Andrews as a thoughtful professional, who has developed an effective program to assist high-performing athletes in recovering from injury or set-back.
 There is no doubt that he was of great assistance to my son.” ~ Grateful Dad, Houston, TX

 “My daughter is a competitive gymnast.
-She strained her acl and hamstring at camp in June of 2008.
+She strained her ACL and hamstring at camp.
 She was put in a leg brace and started physical therapy.
 When she started her rehabilitation her therapist was concerned that her responses to therapy were not indicative of her diagnosed injuries.
 We went to another doctor for a second opinion and she was diagnosed with Reflexive Sympathetic Dystrophy or Complex Regional Pain Syndrome.
-This is a disease of the central nervous system and Lucy’s system was reacting inappropriately to pain…in other words her nerves were firing all the time and even moving air (i.e. from a ceiling fan) caused excruciating pain.
+This is a disease of the central nervous system and our daughters system was reacting inappropriately to pain…in other words her nerves were firing all the time and even moving air (i.e. from a ceiling fan) caused excruciating pain.
 She was on crutches in the beginning and then fell and hurt her wrist.
 Her wrist was not broken but because of the Reflexive Sympathetic Dystrophy (RSD) she lost total function within 12 hours.
 So now she was in a wheel chair.